SoftwareTelintec/telintec_webapp/README.md

 This is a Web App for Telintec.

-- Hosted on self-hosted ubuntu machine.
+- Hosted on self-hosted ubuntu server.
+- Using Auth and protected routes